ConversationalComponents/examples/README.md

 return [], "namer_comp", False
 ```

-Return statement with no responses means recursively call the stack again with the new comp on top now
+Return statement with no responses means recursively call the stack again with the new comp on top now.

 > U: hi  <--- "Default Welcome Intent" calling CoCo